Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 A young woman relaxing in a bath full of bubbles

 When your body's temperature has cooled down, you will feel warmth in your hands and your feet.
 This means that the core temperature of your body has lowered due to that hot shower.
 And you will further know when you will be able to sleep within minutes.
-So time your shower at least an hour before you plan to sleep.
+So, time your shower at least an hour before you plan to sleep.
 Just try not to sleep in the bathtub itself.

 natural and organic latex mattress topper

 Yes.
 And you should be cautious if you have low blood pressure.
 No doubt, being in a hot shower or a warm bath helps relax your muscles, especially in your neck, shoulder, and back area.
-But if you are in your 70s or have a heart condition, or your blood pressure keeps showing downwards compared to others, then you should consult your doctor before trying a long hot bath session.
+But if you are in your 70s, have a heart condition, or your blood pressure keeps showing downwards compared to others, then you should consult your doctor before trying a long hot bath session.

 Young man taking a shower